Overview

 We recommend that you leave your valuables at home.
 For necessary personal items such as a wallet, passports, etc., we recommend putting them in a zip-lock bag and at the bottom of your waterproof bag with your clothing.

-Tipping is optional but appreciated by our staff.
+Tipping is appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
-In general, we suggest a gratuity based on approximately 10-15% of the OARS trip cost.
-It is customary for gratuities to be given to the Trip Leader, who will then distribute appropriately among all the guides and support staff.
-You’ll want to plan ahead and have cash with you, however a gratuity can also be provided via personal check or by mobile app (a “peer to peer” payment method such as Venmo, PayPal or similar).
+In general, we suggest a gratuity based on 10 – 15% of the trip cost.
+It is customary on OARS trips for gratuities to be given to the Trip Leader, in the form of cash or a personal check, who will then distribute appropriately amongst all the guides and support staff.
+Tipping is possible via cash, check, or PayPal in either US or Canadian Dollars.

 In reviewing your statement, you’ll note a $1 per person per day donation to the Alaska Wilderness League, a non-profit conservation organization leading the effort to preserve Alaska’s wilderness by engaging citizens, sharing resources and collaborating with other organizations, educating the public and providing a constant voice for Alaska in the nation’s capital.
-Currently the League is fighting to permanently protect the Arctic National Wildlife Refuge as wilderness, promote the sustainable future of the Tongass National Forest and check the unbalanced and potentially destructive development of Alaska’s Arctic waters and Western Arctic public land.
-One-hundred percent of these funds go directly to Alaska Wilderness League and your contribution is tax-deductible.
+One hundred percent of these funds go directly to Alaska Wilderness League and your contribution is tax-deductible.
 Please notify our office if you would prefer to delete the donation from your balance.

 Terms & Conditions